 How Do I Submit Data?

-Once a herd has been set up on the Signet database, breeding records and weighsheets will be sent to the breeder.
-These forms can now be produced directly from he Signet website.
+Once a herd has been set up on the Signet database, clients can generate stationery (such as breeding records and weighsheets) directly from the Signet website.

 Supplying Data Electronically